 No. 7 TCU pulls away for 9-0 in 34-24 win over Texas Tech

-FORT WORTH, Texas (AP) Max Duggan and the TCU Horned Frogs are learning to play with a perfect record that makes them playoff contenders.
+FORT WORTH, Texas – Max Duggan and the TCU Horned Frogs are learning to play with a perfect record that makes them playoff contenders.

 That’s the view of first-year coach Sonny Dykes, who watched his team pass another test Saturday.